-The underwriting agreement provides that the obligations of the underwriters to purchase the common units included in this offering are subject to approval of legal matters by counsel and to other conditions.
-The underwriters are obligated to purchase all of the common units (other than those covered by the overallotment option to purchase additional common units described below) if they purchase any of the common units.
+The underwriting agreement provides that the underwriters must buy all of the common units if they buy any of them.
+However, the underwriters are not required to take or pay for the common units covered by the underwriters' option to purchase additional common units described below.